-Circus Arts have always been a part of the curriculum of Waldorf Schools since the beginnings of Waldorf education.
+HISTORY – Circus Arts have always been a part of the curriculum of Waldorf Schools since the beginnings of Waldorf education.
 At Desert Marigold School, “Circus Waldorkus” was started in 2011 by teacher and administrator Deana Douglas.
 In 2014-2015 Jens Larson began coaching the club with Deana serving as assistant-coach and administration liaison.
 Starting in the 2021-2022 school year, Circus Waldorkus has been a program of Phoenix Youth Circus Arts, under Jens’ direction.

 THURSDAY CIRCUS CLUB – “Circus Stars”

-4th and 5th graders will meet on Thursdays from 2:15 – 3:45PM.
-Pick-up is at 4:00PM at the school parking lot.
-Club members will learn the basics of all the circus arts such as juggling (balls, rings, scarves, flower sticks, diabolos, hooping, poi), balancing (tight wire, rola bola, unicycling), acrobatics (tumbling, partner acrobatics, and human pyramids), and clowning!
-This year, for the first time, aerial arts will be offered (silks and lyra).
-No prior experience is necessary, only a desire to attend regularly, try new things, and work cooperatively and creatively with other members of the club while learning how to perform.
+4th and 5th graders meet on Thursdays from 2:30 – 4:00PM from October through May.
+Pick-up is at 4:15PM at the school parking lot.
+Parents are welcome to attend the final part of each session at about 3:45 when the students “show off” what they have been working on.
+Club members will learn the basics of all the circus arts such as juggling (balls, rings, scarves, flower sticks, diabolos, hooping, poi), balancing (tight wire, rola-bola, unicycling, stilt-walking), acrobatics (tumbling, mini-trampoline, partner acrobatics, and human pyramids), aerial arts (silks, lyra, trapeze) and clowning!
+No prior experience is necessary – only a desire to attend regularly, try new things, and work cooperatively and creatively with other members of the club while learning how to perform.
 The club season ends with a show for family, friends, and the entire school community together with the Wednesday “Circus Troupe”

 WEDNESDAY CIRCUS CLUB – “Circus Troupe”

-All club members in 6th grade and above will meet on Wednesdays from 2:15 – 3:45PM.
-Pick-up is at 4:00PM at the school parking.
-Club members will learn all the basic circus arts (similar to the younger group) but will also learn stilt-walking and more advanced skills in all disciplines as their ability and experience allow.
-Students in this group will be invited to perform at school events such as Winter Faire and will occasionally be invited to represent Desert Marigold School at other public events throughout the year.
+All club members in 6th grade and above meet on Wednesdays from 2:30 – 4:00PM from October through May.
+Pick-up is at 4:15PM at the school parking lot.
+Parents are welcome to attend the final part of each session at about 3:45 when the students “show off” what they have been working on.
+Club members will learn all the basic circus arts (similar to the younger group) but will also learn more advanced skills in all disciplines as their ability and experience allow.
+Students in this group will be invited to perform at school events such as Winter Gala and will occasionally be invited to represent Desert Marigold School at other public events throughout the year.

 AERIAL ARTS!